nest/nest-simulator/doc/userdoc/installation/index.rst

       **User**

-      I'm a student or researcher who wants to run neural network simulation scripts for NEST on my computer.
+      I'm a student or researcher who wants to run neural network simulation scripts for :ref:`NEST on my computer <user_install>`.
+      If you want to install NEST on a cluster or supercomputer, see our HPC page.

 |
 |